-In our example, ‘Person’ may be analysed as being an Entity Type (as above).
-We express ‘Height (in Meters)’ as a special type of Entity Type that represents a value of unit measurement.
-Usually, however, place-holders for values are analysed as Value Types, and “Person ‘Barack Obama’ has first-Name ‘Barack’” would have Name represented as a Value Type.
+For example, ‘Person’ is analysed as being an Entity Type (above) and we express ‘Height (in Meters)’ as a special type of Entity Type that represents a value of unit measurement.
+Place-holders for values are usually analysed as Value Types, and “Person ‘Barack Obama’ has first-Name ‘Barack’” has Name represented as a Value Type.

 ORM has a rich set of Constraint types (over 10 different types) that are used to constrain the data that may be stored and represented within a model developed in ORM.
 For instance, a Subset Constraint may be used to indicate that a Person with a recorded height is a subset of all those Persons who are alive (as below).

 A defining feature of Fact-Based Modelling and ORM is that models may be easily converted to Relational Models, Class Models or Property Graph Schemas.

 Advantages of Fact-Based Modelling